 The Mahapuja is performed every year in the month of January.
 The temple also serves food to all the devotees in the form of prasadam.

-Daily Bus services will be available from Mangalore and Bangalore.
-Mangalore is the nearest airport and the nearest railway station is just seven kilometers away – the Subramanya Road Railway Station (SBHR).
+Daily Bus services are available from Mangalore and Bengaluru.
+Mangalore is the nearest airport and the nearest railway station is just 7 kms away – the Subramanya Road Railway Station (SBHR).

 Important Harike Sevas (Except on Ekadashi days)